alsuren/mijia-homie/docs/presentation/slides.md

 # Rust Bluetooth in 2020

 <!-- TODO: make this into a thin summary slide and move interesting content to new slides -->

-The Rust Bluetooth story is a bit sad.

 - `blurz` - "Bluetooth from before there was Tokio"
   - We started with this.